 68 Daily Writing Prompts Everyone Can Enjoy (for Ages 12 to Adult)— Whether you have a student who needs practice writing or if you are a busy professional who needs a place to relax and unpack your heavy mind, journaling could be exactly what you’ve been looking for.

-Regular journal writing is a healthy and constructive tool that facilitates open self-expression, encourages free thought and logical arguments, and promotes confidence and candor.
+Yes, regular journal writing is a healthy and constructive tool that facilitates open self-expression, encourages free thought and logical arguments, and promotes confidence and candor.

-With those goals in mind, we’ve created a broad list of 68 journal prompts suitable for ages 12 to adult.
+With those goals in mind, we’ve created a broad list of 68 journal prompts and topics suitable for ages 12 to adult.
 These guided writing starters are the perfect way to ease into writing if you’re just getting started—and they’re a great source of inspiration for experienced writers who need fresh ideas, too!

 Crack open a fresh new journal and dig into these daily writing prompts for ages 12 to adult today.
 You never know what exciting thoughts and inspiring ideas you’ll find on the page!